 PADI OWSI Open Water Scuba Instructor Course

 Are you looking for something extraordinary?
 To do something others can only dream of?
 To help people transform their lives?
 To open doors you didn’t even know existed?
 All of this, and more, awaits you as a PADI OWSI Open Water Scuba Instructor.
+Come and join Camille in one of his PADI IDC's programs to go down this road.
+Change your life!

 The PADI OWSI Open Water Scuba Instructor program is one of two distinct components of PADI’s Instructor Development Course (IDC)—the core of PADI Instructor training.
 The first portion is the Assistant Instructor course followed by the OWSI Open Water Scuba Instructor program.